 After you submit a request, you will receive an email confirming your submission.

 Your model will be assessed and coded for printing.
-You will be emailed about any problems or concerns with your print file.
+You will be emailed about any problems or concerns with your print file, for example, prints longer than 8 hrs will be assessed on a case-by-case basis.
 We aim to have your print ready within two weeks.

 Once your object is finished you will receive an email to pick it up at John L. Haar library at the Borrower Services desk.
+You will be able to place another print request once you have picked your object up, this is necessary to ensure broad access to the service and ensure timely printing.
 We will keep your object for 30 days.

 What can you print?